Melaleuca halophila: Description

 Melaleuca halophila is a shrub growing to 3 m tall.
 Its leaves are arranged alternately, linear to very narrow elliptic, roughly oval in cross-section, 11-30.5 mm long, 1.7-2.5 mm wide with a short, prickly point on the end.
 The leaves are covered with short, soft hairs.

 The flowers are white and arranged in heads on the ends of branches which continue to grow after flowering and in the upper leaf axils.
-The heads are up to 15 mm in diameter and composed of 5 to 11 groups of flowers in threes.
+The heads are up to 15 mm in diameter and are composed of 5 to 11 groups of flowers in threes.
 The petals are 1.0-1.5 mm long and fall off as the flower ages.
 There are five bundles of stamens around the flower, each with 3 to 7 stamens.
-Flowering occurs in October and November and is followed by fruit which are woody capsules 1.8-3 mm long.
+Flowering occurs in October and November and is followed by woody fruit capsules 1.8-3 mm long.

 Taxonomy and naming

 Melaleuca halophila was first formally described in 1999 by Lyndley Craven in Australian Systematic Botany from a specimen collected near Salmon Gums.
-The specific epithet (halophila) is derived from ancient Greek word meaning "salt" with the ending -philus meaning "loving", referring to the habitat of this species.
+The specific epithet (halophila) is said to be derived from the Greek halos, "salt", and phileo, "love", in reference to the apparently saline soils on which this species occurs.
+The proper word in ancient Greek for "salt" is hals (ἅλς).